xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	relevant document(s) (multiple values separated by ".")

 MORELIKE
-	value is a document id to return similar pages to, or a term name (which will be looked up and the document id of the first document it indexes will be used - this allows a MORELIKE query based on the unique id from an external database)
+        value is a numeric Xapian document id to return similar pages to, or a term name (which will be looked up and the document id of the first document it indexes will be used - this allows a MORELIKE query based on the unique id from an external database).

+        Since Omega 1.4.18, MORELIKE queries are built with explicit ``OR`` operators if ``DEFAULTOP`` isn't ``OR`` (which it isn't by default since 1.3.0).

 RAWSEARCH
 	when set to non-zero value, this prevents TOPDOC being snapped to a